Accreditations and Memberships

 - National Association of Schools of Music.

-- National Council for Accreditation of Teacher Education - Indiana Professional Standards Board.
+- Council for the Accreditation of Educator Preparation - Indiana Professional Standards Board.

 - Accreditation Council for Business Schools and Programs.

 - Accredited by the EAC Accreditation Commission of ABET for Computer Engineering and Engineering Physics.